 Paws for a Cause

-The recently developed Paws for a Cause program incorporates Animal Assisted Activities (AAA) initiatives:
+The Paws for a Cause program incorporates Animal Assisted Activities (AAA) into the following programs.

-- Books to Barks - a child reading program that utilizes AAA dogs to provide a "sounding board" for children
+- A monthly kids' reading program at the Blacksburg Library that utilizes AAA dogs to provide a "sounding board" for

 Caring for Canine Heroes

-Boomer (left) and Boris (right) are members of the Virginia Tech Police Department.
+Boomer (left) and Bax (right) are members of the Virginia Tech Police Department.